-Tabbycat is a draw tabulation system for British Parliamentary and 3 vs 3 debating tournaments.
+Tabbycat is a draw tabulation system for British Parliamentary and a variety of two-team formats.
 It was used at Australs in 2010, and 2012-2018 as well as at EUDC 2018 and many other tournaments of all sizes and formats.
 To see an example of a post-tournament website, have a look at the Australs 2018 tab website.

 Want to try it out?
 The best way to trial Tabbycat is just to launch a new site, as described in our user guide (or below).
 It takes just a few clicks, costs nothing, requires no technical background, and you can always deploy a fresh copy when you're ready to run your tournament.

 Our user guide is at tabbycat.readthedocs.io.

 The fastest way to launch a Tabbycat site is to click this button:

 During the installation process Heroku will ask you to verify your account by adding a credit or debit card.
 A standard Tabbycat site will not charge your card without explicit permission — charges only accrue if you deliberately add a paid service in the Heroku dashboard.